-- functions for common pathname manipulations, - functions for common file manipulations, and - constants which are the same as POSIX flag values (for example fio.c.flag.O\RDONLY = POSIX O\RDONLY).
+- functions for common pathname manipulations, - functions for directory or file existence and type checks, - functions for common file manipulations, and - constants which are the same as POSIX flag values (for example fio.c.flag.O\RDONLY = POSIX O\RDONLY).

 Below is a list of all fio functions and members.